lcalvarez/yelp_analysis/README.md

         If you encounter any connectivity errors, just try to restart ./setup_instance.sh since the commands are idempotent and ssh does not have perfect connectivity.
 You will see [WARNING] with ansible but that is okay.
+If you are having SSH connection issues, make your the 'ssh-access.pem' key is in your ssh agent.
+If there are other issues that are suspected to be intermittent, try again by doing:
+            ./terraform destroy
+        to bring the instance down and then rebuild using:
+            ./terraform apply
+        to bring another instance back up.
+Remember to copy the public IP and update 'ec2/ansible/hosts' with the IP address.

     c.)
 When finished with all of the above, go to your browser and type in:
         <public ip>:8000
         Log in with the user `jupyter` and no password.
 You should be able to see the notebook there and open up the yelp data analysis.
+Note that the connection will not be SSL encrypted which would not be good for a production system.
+This is acceptable for now to demonstrate the deployment but should be modified.

 ---------------------------- Technical Notes -----------------------------------